blprnt/HTCB/README.md

 ## Guest Speakers:
 Shannon Curley & José Ramírez-Garofalo (Freshkills Park, Staten Island)

+## Small Assignment (Due Next Week):

+Pick a bird data set (small or large) and produce a visualization of the data.
+Be prepared to share it in class next week.

 Class 4 - 4/12/21 - Calls & Songs
 ------------